 "It got crushed as if a trial failed, when it was actually an objectively positive outcome," he said.

 Adverum's therapy targets an eye disease known as wet AMD, which already has treatment options in Regeneron's Eylea and Roche's Lucentis.
-Both Van Buren and Faroohar expect that in markets where patients respond well to the standards of care, such as wet AMD and hemophilia, there will be even more pressure for gene therapy developers to show their treatments are safe and long-lasting.
+Both Van Buren and Foroohar expect that in markets where patients respond well to the standards of care, such as wet AMD and hemophilia, there will be even more pressure for gene therapy developers to show their treatments are safe and long-lasting.

 Data and post-approval obstacles, combined with potentially diminished M&A prospects, set the stage for a tough road ahead for gene therapy stocks.

-"It becomes harder to put together a compelling long-case for a lot of gene therapy stocks, even if they continue to produce a very attractive set of data and potentially transformative clinical products," Faroohar said.
+"It becomes harder to put together a compelling long-case for a lot of gene therapy stocks, even if they continue to produce a very attractive set of data and potentially transformative clinical products," Foroohar said.

 Editor's Note: Paper losses for the group of gene therapy companies included in BioPharma Dive's analysis were calculated by using historical valuations compiled by Koyfin, measured against current market capitalizations.
 Stock change over 52 weeks was measured from Oct.
 1, 2018 to Oct.
 1, 2019.